Dog Agility Training near me: Unleashing Your Dog’s Inner Athlete

 When should a dog start agility training?

-Dog agility training usually starts around one-year-old after their growth plates have developed fully.
+Dog agility training usually starts around one year old after their growth plates have developed fully.
 Consult with your veterinarian to ensure your dog is physically ready to begin agility training.

 How do I start teaching my dog agility?